semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 \newpage

-# 3. Change detection demo
+# 3. CI Monorepo Demo

 Real world applications tend to be much more complex that the example we've seen in the previous chapter.
 Thus, we have prepared a monorepo demo as a starting point that you can use to practice on a level that's near what developers may encounter in their day to day.